HackVerse/blog/_posts/2020-12-17-behind-the-scenes.md

 _Namrata Ladda_: "It took almost two semesters to plan.
 Going through different articles and experiences and taking references from other hackathons helped."

 _Sai Sushil_: "The planning started at the college level initially.
-When we pitched it to the Dean (Student Welfare), his suggestion was to put together a nationwide hackathon."
+When we pitched it to the Dean (Students' Welfare), his suggestion was to put together a nationwide hackathon."

 _Mishal Shah_: "The planning process started in June 2019.
 We had a lot of meetings and discussions.
 It was complete synergy, with all the team members pitching in with inventive ideas and suggestions.
 We had attended various hackathons before and had a brief idea of what to do.
 We studied how some of the best hackathons in the world were organized and tried to incorporate those ideas in HackVerse.
 Our main focus was on hacker experience!"_